Dark Mode Light Mode

 Conclusion

 Driving a car or any vehicle in Iraq is a unique experience.
-Because there is so much going on when your on the road, even the most simple journey like going to get groceries may seem like a whole new experience.
+Because there is so much going on when you’re on the road, even the most simple journey, like going to get groceries, may seem like a whole new experience.

 It’s all part of living in Iraq being surrounded by this fascinating culture and people.